What is a Personal Assistant?

 As a self-employed worker, you are not entitled to any holiday pay, sick pay or redundancy.
 You are also not usually entitled to any Notice period unless you have this explicitly agreed in writing as part of a service agreement contract.
 Keeping good records of such agreements is good practice, as it is helpful to have things written down if there are ever any disputes.

-As a self-employed PA you are also within your rights to send in another self-employed PA to carry out you work for you in your absence.
-However, due to the nature of the work it is essential you agree this with the person you support or their representative beforehand and aim to introduce your colleague to the person prior to any care starting.
+As a self-employed PA, you are also within your rights to send in another self-employed PA to carry out your work for you in your absence.
+However, due to the nature of the work, it is essential you agree this with the person you support or their representative beforehand and aim to introduce your colleague to the person prior to any care starting.
 The person may not feel comfortable with a replacement and may prefer for a family member or friend to offer short term help in your absence.

 For HMRC purposes you should retain copies of the invoices for 7 years.